dm0-/gnuxc/README.md

 ## Requirements

-The following table lists the minimum and recommended system requirements for the build system and the virtual/emulated `qemu` guest.

-                         Build Min   Build Rec   QEMU Min   QEMU Rec Operating System :   Fedora 18   Fedora 20   GNU        GNU Available Storage:    10 GiB      20 GiB       2 GiB     10 GiB Installed Memory :     1 GiB       8 GiB     128 MiB      1 GiB
-    Logical CPU Cores:     1 core      8 cores     1 core     1 core

-Testing is likely to only happen on the latest stable Fedora.
-The previous version will be tested for (at most) a few weeks after a newer release, but it is unlikely that massive incompatibilities will arise in older releases.

-After compiling all currently available packages, the build directory requires at least 8 GiB of disk space.
-The installed system should have at least 2 GiB.
-The build system therefore needs a minimum of 10 GiB free disk space.

-When compiling, more RAM and CPU cores are always better.
-The recommended values only reflect what is used during testing.

-For best results running the GNU Hurd system, your virtual host should be an `x86` system with KVM support.
+*Operating system*:  Fedora 21 is the current release targeted by this code.

+*Disk space*:  At least 30 GiB of total available storage is preferable when building everything on the same machine, plus however much space is desired for creating a virtual disk image.

+  * Installing only the packages necessary to build the complete OS requires half a gigabyte.
+This is the default action of the sysroot builder script.

+  * The sysroot builder script leaves RPMs, SRPMs, and source archives on the disk after it finishes, requiring almost 2 GiB of disk space.
+(This space can be reclaimed by removing the RPM build environment after installation.)

+  * The main working directory will use around 20 GiB after compilation.

+*Memory*:  The build is usually tested on systems with at least 8 GiB of RAM.

+*Processor(s)*:  The build has been tested on various CPUs ranging from 2-cores under 2 GHz to 8-cores around 5 GHz.
+Bigger is better.
+The CPU should support hosting a virtual `x86` guest with KVM for best results with running the OS.

 ## Install

-The `gnuxc` source directory is functional from any filesystem location; an unprivileged user account can run everything out of its home directory.
+The `gnuxc` source directory is functional from any file system location; an unprivileged user account can run everything out of its home directory.
 If a shared install is desired, the entire `gnuxc` directory can be placed in a read-only system location such as `/usr/share/gnuxc`.

 The `make` file in the source directory can be called from anywhere to compile all the packages in a dedicated location.
-All of the commands given in this documentation take the current working directory as your desired build path.
+All of the commands given in this documentation take your current working directory as the desired build path.

 To work with the option of separate source/build directories, some of the given commands read the `SOURCE_DIR` variable for the absolute path to build files.